pulumi/registry/themes/default/content/registry/packages/aws-native/installation-configuration.md

 ### Dynamically generate credentials

-In addition to configuring the AWS Native provider locally, you also have the option to centralize your configurations using [Pulumi ESC (Environments, Secrets, and Configuration)](/docs/pulumi-cloud/esc/).
+In addition to configuring the AWS Cloud Control provider locally, you also have the option to centralize your configurations using [Pulumi ESC (Environments, Secrets, and Configuration)](/docs/pulumi-cloud/esc/).
 Using this service will enable you to run AWS or Pulumi CLI commands with dynamically generated credentials, removing the need to configure and manage your credentials locally.

 To do this, you will need to complete the following steps: